jesusjavierdediego/assignments/README.md

 - Some examples of protocols for an API are: HTTP1, HTTP2, AMQP, MQTT, etc.
 - In any case the client (we prefer the term *API Consumer* ) should consume somehow all the endpoints available in the API regardless the implemented protocol.
 - It is not needed that every endpoint in the API server implement several protocols.
 1 protocol per each endpoint is OK.
 For instance, your service has three HTTP endpoints for CRUD and 2 AMQP endpoints for notifications and alerts.
 That would be OK to us.
+- Remember: DONE MEANS RELEASED!
+The assignment target is to provide a released component or component to Live.This rule has to be a constant in your assignment.

 ### Requirements